cmput415/Tester/README.md

     are unable to name output from a step.
 If `"outputName": "-"` is used then stdout will be captured as output and saved into a temporary file to be passed to the next step.
+  * `usesRuntime` is a boolean that, if `true`, tells the tester to preload the runtime library associated with the current executable name.
+If this option is missing or `false` then the runtime will not be loaded.

 For the first step, `$INPUT` will be resolved to the `.in` file.
 For the final step `$OUTPUT` will be compared against the expected output to determine